keelan-krinsky/University-Notes.-/General Information/Rough Notes/Rough Notes.markdown

 #### Wave functions.
 the wave function of an electron pair is formed by superimposing the wave function for the separate fragments of a molecule.

-Wave functions behave like waves. they can be in or out  of phase and constructively or destructively interact.

 ##### Electrons
 Each electron will have a wave function $\psi$  that describes the behaviour of that electron.
 (section 1.2 in book)